thxsena/4FUN/README.md

 > codesha - Codesha is for encrypt of strings.

 > roboview - Roboview is a tool for checking the 'robots.txt' of a website.

+> dorkshodan - Dorkshodan is a search tool using Shodan's API.